RikVoorhaar/website/front_page/cv.md

 [Recovering data you have never seen](https://doi.org/10.25250/thescbr.brk513) April 2021
 _Published by The Science Breaker_
 <ul style="list-style-type:none;">
   <li><sup> I wrote an piece in a science outreach journal describing an article about low-rank matrix completion.
-The goal of this journal is to make the core ideas behind published scientific research accessible to a wide audience. </sup></li>
+The aim of this article is to make the core concepts accessible and interesting to a wide audience. </sup></li>
 </ul>

 [On certain Hochschild cohomology groups for the small quantum group](https://arxiv.org/abs/2104.05113) April 2021, joint work with Nicolas Hemelsoet